a-sinclaire/QuizGame/ARCHITECTURE.md

 - [x] Basic responsive design (mobile-friendly layout)

 ### ⏳ Partially Implemented
-- [ ] Animations (basic CSS transitions exist, but not all planned animations)
 - [ ] Mobile-friendly design (responsive layout done, but no swipe gestures)

 ### ❌ Not Yet Implemented